Egypt army gets temporary power to arrest civilians

 Hassan Abu Taleb of the Al Ahram Center for Political and Strategic Studies said Saturday's army statement suggested the military wanted both sides to talk out their differences, but discounted the chance of direct military intervention.

-"They realise that interfering again in a situation of civil combat will squeeze them between two rocks," he said.

-(Additional reporting by Yasmine Saleh; Writing by Alistair Lyon; editing by Philippa Fletcher)
+(Reporting by Yasmine Saleh and Marwa Awad; Writing by Edmund Blair and Alistair Lyon; editing by Mark Heinrich)